descarteslabs/descarteslabs-python/README.md

 - The `Blob.get_or_create` method didn't allow supplying `storage_type`, `namespace`, or `name` parameters.
   Now it works as expected, either returning a saved Blob from the Catalog, or an unsaved blob that you can use to upload and save its data.
-- Image methods `ndarray` and `download` no longer pass the image's default context geometry as a cutline.
+- Image methods `ndarray` and `download` no longer pass the image's default geocontext geometry as a cutline.
   This is to avoid problems when trying to raster a complete single image in its native CRS and resolution where imperfect geometries (due to a simplistic projection to EPSG:4326) can cause some boundary pixels to be masked.
 When passing in an explicit `GeoContext` to these methods, consider whether any cutline